Quantum-memory-assisted on-demand microwave-optical transduction: Results

-It is noteworthy that the maximum efficiency of EIT-based memory is solely dependent on the OD of the medium when optimal control strategies are employed for the storage and retrieval of photon wave packets~\cite{Gorshkov2007a}.
-Furthermore, the OD for MW frequencies can readily reach the order of millions, owing to the large electric dipole moment $\mu$ and long lifetime (i.e., small decay rate $\Gamma$) of Rydberg states since the absorption cross section $\sigma_M = \frac{4\pi |\mu|^2 }{\lambda\varepsilon_0\hbar\Gamma}$, where $\lambda$ is the wavelength and $\varepsilon_0$ is the permittivity of free space.
-In contrast, the OD observed for optical photon is typically several hundreds.
-This raises the question of whether this characteristic can be extended to our EIT-memory-based transduction method.
-If so, we could achieve high ASE for MO transducer, benefiting from the optimal control strategies utilized in quantum memory for photons~\cite{Wang2019,Hsiao2018}.
-To investigate this possibility, we solve Eq. (\ref{Maxwell-Bloch}) to calculate the ASE.
-In the context of EIT-memory-based transduction, the ASE is influenced by three key factors: transmission efficiency \(\eta_t\), spin-wave survival efficiency \(\eta_s\), and the fraction \(\eta_c\) of Gaussian input pulse that is compressed into the cigar-shaped ensemble during the writing process.
-Thus, the ASE can be expressed as \(\eta = \eta_t \eta_s \eta_c\).
-For short storage time and large OD, both \(\eta_s\) and \(\eta_c\) approach unity, indicating that the ASE is primarily determined by \(\eta_t\).
-By solving Eq. (\ref{Maxwell-Bloch}) under the conditions of forward propagation and backward retrieval of a Gaussian wave packet, we derive the ASE (\(\eta\)) for short storage times as follows:
+It is noteworthy that the maximum efficiency of EIT-based memory is solely dependent on the effective OD of medium when optimal control strategies are employed for the storage and retrieval of wave packets~\cite{Gorshkov2007a}.
+In the waveguide integration scheme, the effective OD refers to the optical thickness coupled to the TEM mode and characterizes the medium absorption of MW photons from the CPW.
+Although the medium size is transversely smaller than that of TEM mode ($A_\mathrm{L} < A_\mathrm{w}$), the effective OD (i.e.\ $Fd_{M}$) readily reach tens of thousands.
+This raises the question of whether optimal storage can be extended to our EIT-memory-based transduction method.
+If so, we could achieve high efficiency for MO transducer, benefiting from the optimal control strategies utilized in optical quantum memory~\cite{Wang2019,Hsiao2018}.
+To investigate this possibility, we solve Eq.~(\ref{Maxwell-Bloch}) to calculate the efficiency (see Supplementary Note~1).
+In the context of EIT-memory-based transduction, conversion efficiency $\eta$ is influenced by three key factors: slow-light transmission $\eta_t$, spin-wave survival efficiency $\eta_s$, and the fraction $\eta_c$ of Gaussian input pulse that is compressed into the cigar-shaped ensemble during the writing process.
+Thus, the conversion efficiency is expressed as $\eta = \eta_t \eta_s \eta_c$.
+For short storage time and large OD, both $\eta_s$ and $\eta_c$ approach unity, indicating OMQT efficiency is primarily determined by $\eta_t$.
+By solving Eq.~(\ref{Maxwell-Bloch}) under the conditions of forward propagation and backward retrieval of a Gaussian wave packet, we derive $\eta$ for short storage times as